Praqma/helmsman/docs/desired_state_specification.md

 ---
-version: v1.3.0-rc
+version: v1.4.0-rc
 ---

 # Helmsman desired state specification

 This document describes the specification for how to write your Helm charts desired state file.
-This can be either toml or yaml file.
+This can be either [Toml](https://github.com/toml-lang/toml) or [Yaml](http://yaml.org/) file.
 The desired state file consists of:

 - [Metadata](#metadata) [Optional] -- metadata for any human reader of the desired state file.
 - [Certificates](#certificates) [Optional] -- only needed when you want Helmsman to connect kubectl to your cluster for you.